 With construction now complete, Plenary has begun operations and maintenance.
 In addition, Plenary operates and maintains the existing I-25 Express Lanes segment connecting US 36 to downtown Denver.

 The operating and maintenance contract is for 50 years which commenced following construction completion in early 2016.
-The partnership between Plenary Group and CDOT will see the delivery of an efficient, well-maintained multimodal transportation corridor 20 years sooner than originally planned.
+The partnership between Plenary and CDOT will see the delivery of an efficient, well-maintained multimodal transportation corridor 20 years sooner than originally planned.

 The scope of work includes: